Continuum Landau surface states in a non-Hermitian Weyl semimetal

 In this work, we show that the manifestation of an NH anomaly in a three-dimensional (3D) lattice occurs via unusual surface states called continuum Landau modes (CLMs) \cite{wang2023continuum, zhang2024observation}: eigenstates that form a continuous spectrum but are spatially localized, in violation of the usual dichotomy between bound and free states exhibited by Hermitian wavefunctions \cite{enss1983bound}.
-CLMs were originally discovered in models with no evident connection to NH band topology \cite{wang2023continuum}.
-Here, we demonstrate that they emerge as \textit{surface} states of a 3D NH Weyl semimetal (WSM) under an applied magnetic field.
-The long-wavelength modes of the NH WSM host an NH anomaly \cite{kawabata2021topological}, which turns out to be closely linked to CLM properties, including the dependence of the anomaly equation on the magnetic field.
-We discuss how the resulting exotic surface behaviors may be experimentally probed using metamaterials.
+CLMs were originally discovered in models with no evident connection to NH band topology \cite{wang2023continuum}, but here they emerge as surface states of a 3D NH Weyl semimetal (NHWSM) under an applied magnetic field.
+We find that the number of surface states scales with the sample volume rather than its surface area---a phenomenon previously identified as an unusual form of NHSE \cite{bessho2021nielsen}, and now shown to follow from the combination of the NH anomaly \cite{kawabata2021topological} with the unusual multiplicity of the CLMs.
+Consequently, the number of surface states can greatly exceed that of the Hermitian, area-scaling counterpart \cite{qi2008topological, chiu2016classification}.
+Finally, we discuss how these exotic surface states may be experimentally probed using metamaterials.

-\textit{Model}---The NH WSM we study is a 3D tight-binding model previously studied in Refs.~\onlinecite{kawabata2021topological, bessho2021nielsen, denner2021exceptional}, consisting of a Hermitian WSM with additional NH couplings \cite{wang2023non, zhang2022review}.
-It can be characterized by a 3D winding number \cite{bessho2021nielsen, sun2021geometric, kawabata2021topological}, a nonzero value of which produces an NH chiral magnetic effect \cite{fukushima2008chiral, armitage2018weyl}, i.e., a particle flow in the direction of an applied magnetic field \cite{kawabata2021topological, bessho2021nielsen}.
-This can be viewed as a consequence of an NH anomaly amongst the two-dimensional surface states, whose dispersion relation $\pm k_x-ik_y$ breaks $U(1)$ axial symmetry.
-But whereas in the Hermitian $U(1)$ anomaly an \textit{electric} field induces a polarization between left- and right-handed particles \cite{bertlmann2000anomalies}, it was found that a \textit{magnetic} field polarizes the particle numbers between opposite surfaces in the NH model \cite{kawabata2021topological}.
+\textit{Model}---We study a 3D tight-binding model comprising a Hermitian WSM with additional NH couplings \cite{kawabata2021topological, bessho2021nielsen, denner2021exceptional, nakamura2024bulk, zhang2022review}.
+The NHWSM can be characterized by a 3D winding number \cite{bessho2021nielsen, sun2021geometric, kawabata2021topological} which is tied to a chiral magnetic effect \cite{fukushima2008chiral, armitage2018weyl}: an applied \textit{magnetic} field can induce a particle flow in the direction of the magnetic field \cite{kawabata2021topological, bessho2021nielsen}.
+This is due to an NH anomaly amongst the two-dimensional surface states, whose complex dispersion relations $\pm k_x-ik_y$ break $U(1)$ axial symmetry.
+By contrast, in the Hermitian $U(1)$ anomaly, an \textit{electric} field induces a polarization between left- and right-handed particles \cite{bertlmann2000anomalies}.